 Terpene Diversity in CBD and THC-dominant Strains

 Low terpene percentages and lack of diversity are not good news for terpene-seeking CBD or THC flower consumers.
-However, if terpenes are your thing, some excellent options are available in Canada to boost the terpenes in your cannabis flower.
+However, if terpenes are your thing, some excellent options are available in Canada to boost the terpenes in your flower flower.
 Products like BudBoosters are a unique and straightforward solution to increase the terpene content of your stash.

 Indica, Sativa, Hybrid